Skip to content

 Capital Estimates

-In the overall cost matrix, standardized costs are applied to the actual conditions of park amenities at each park site, as assessed by RAP, to arrive at project costs citywide to the year 2050.
-For amenities or elements that do not have a specific assessment, such as individual benches, the cost matrix includes estimates for current and future needs over the next 25 years.
-For new facilities, the proposed counts are based on the proposed level-of-service (LOS) standards for RAP.
-(See Chapter 13: Level of Service Standards.)
-For example, if RAP wants to increase its LOS for basketball courts to match peer cities, the number of new courts needed to meet the new LOS standard is added to the new courts column.
-This is also true for the total acres of new parks desired.
-In the case of new parks, new amenity costs were applied to each of the 36 prospective park sites identified using the “Per Square Mile” tool (See Chapter 8: Site Prioritization.).
+Standardized costs were applied to the actual conditions of park amenities at each park site, as assessed by RAP, to arrive at project costs citywide through the year 2050.
+For amenities or elements that do not have a specific assessment, such as individual benches, current and future needs were estimated for the next 25 years.
+For new facilities, counts were based on the proposed level of service (LOS) standards for RAP.
+For example, if RAP wants to increase its LOS for basketball courts to match peer cities, the number of new courts needed to meet the new LOS standard was used.
+This was also true for the total acres of new parks.
+In the case of new parks, new amenity costs were applied to each of the 36 New Park Priority Areas identified using the “PerSquareMile” tool (See Site Prioritization).

 AMENITIES, HABITAT, AND SOFT COSTS ARE INCLUDED IN OVERALL COST CALCULATIONS.